 Your finances are already complicated, lets uncomplicated them.
 How?
 Begin by getting with the times and putting away your abacus or Casio calculator.
-There are new and free tools out there that will do all the hard work for you.
-Many tools such as Quicken for Windows or the free MoneyStrands app will allow you to safely consolidate, manage and control all of your finances in one place.
+There are new and free tools out there that will show you ways to manage money as well as do all the hard budgeting and computational work.
+Many tools such as Quicken for Windows or the free MoneyStrands app will allow you to safely consolidate, manage and control your money all in one place.

 With MoneyStrands you can get access to your all your account balances, financial transactions, spending habits and budgets, and take all that information to start making smarter decisions and achieve your financial goals.

 Knowledge is power.
 Every financial guru we know today started off like you and me.
 They just continuously learned and educated themselves and turned their passion into their profession.
 Financial pros can give you some much-needed advice on how to manage your cash the right way, as well as some inspiring stories to get you focused on being the best version of yourself in terms of crushing it financially.
 The key when researching which expert to follow is to carefully pay attention to what they say, absorb it, and only take the pieces of advice or guidance that can really help your case.
 Some of their financial jargon might be out of your league, so look more for those kernels of wisdom that might apply to you and yours.
 Overall, stay well-informed, practice sound financial management, and perhaps one day you will be the next personal finance guru and have thousands, if not millions, of people sharing your content and seeking your expertise on the best way to manage your money.
 Anything is possible.